Date adopted: 14th September 2022

 In order to detect or prevent fraud (for example, to confirm you have only provided information about an Account that belongs to you), we may use your personal data to identify suspicious or fraudulent behaviours, if we are requested to do so by the Referring Company.

 We may retain and re-use this data but solely for the purposes of identity verification and the prevention of fraud, money laundering or other financial crime.

 We may sometimes use your personal data while improving, developing or testing our products and systems.
 This includes making sure that our data categorisation is accurate and that our security measures are working properly.
 Where possible, we will anonymise or pseudonymise (partially anonymise) the data before doing this.

 We may use your personal data for legal and regulatory purposes.
 For example, this might include responding to complaints or enquiries from you or a regulator about how we have used your personal data.
-This includes performing anti-money laundering checks on you (including verifying your identity), which we are required to do by law before we perform the TransUnion Open Banking service.

 The information you give us may be combined with other information about you that is obtained from other sources, and the combined data may be used in accordance with this privacy notice.
 For example:

 We obtain and use information from various different sources in the delivery of this Service.
 These are summarised in the following table.

 Type of information

 This includes your name, date of birth and current and previous addresses.

 We obtain this information from the Referring Company.